General Information for Psychology BA/MBA Program

 The Psychology BA/MBA program is a multi-disciplinary program offered jointly by the Department of Psychology and the School of Business.
 This program is designed to prepare Oswego psychology graduates for careers in business.
 At the conclusion of the program, the student will receive a BA in Psychology, a minor in Business Administration and a Master of Business Administration degree.

 Students should apply to the MBA program in the second semester of their junior year in order to continue in the combined program.
-Applicants to the MBA program must submit an application and have a minimum undergraduate GPA of 3.0 and a minimum score of 500 on the Graduate Management Aptitude Test (GMAT).
+The application deadline for spring admission is November 15 and for fall admission April 15.
+Applicants to the MBA program must submit an application and have a minimum undergraduate GPA of 3.0 and a minimum score of 500 on the Graduate Management Aptitude Test.
 Students in the combined program with a cumulative GPA below 3.0 will receive an academic warning and students with a cumulative GPA below 3.0 for two semesters will be discontinued from the combined degree track and transferred into the regular BA Psychology four year program and the Business Administration minor program.

 It is the responsibility of the student to file for degree candidacy once they have completed 12 to 18 credit hours of graduate study.
 A cumulative average of 3.0 or better is required to qualify for the awarding of degree candidacy status.
 The graduate director will conduct a review of the candidate’s academic performance to ensure these standards are upheld.
 Any credit hours over 18 are subject to forfeiture.
 Students not qualifying for candidacy in the MBA program will graduate with a major in Psychology and a minor in Business Administration.